2. Project setup

 Don't have an account yet?
 Create one now.
 You'll automatically be enrolled in a Trial plan with the correct role.
 You can move on to the next step to install the .

 If you already have an account, check your organization's current plan in GraphOS Studio.
-From your organization's page, go to the Settings tab and scroll down to the Plan and Billing section.
+From your organization's page, go to the Settings tab and select Billing.
 You will need to have a Trial or .
 Additionally, you will also need to have the Graph Admin role in that organization to be able to create .

 Task!